alecthomas/chroma/README.md

     lexer := lexers.Analyse("package main\n\nfunc main()\n{\n}\n")
     ```

-In all cases, `nil` will be returned if the langauge can not be identified.
+In all cases, `nil` will be returned if the language can not be identified.

 ```go
 if lexer == nil {